AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Experiments

-\stitle{Exp-4: Evaluating generalization on unseen datasets.} As discussed previously, we evaluate the generalization capabilities of \sys on two TabBench datasets.
+\stitle{Exp-\expnum : Evaluating generalization on unseen datasets.} \revise{As discussed in Section~\ref{subsec:exp-setup}}, we evaluate the generalization capabilities of \sys on the TabBench datasets.
 Specifically, we directly use the designed prompting strategies on the WikiTQ dataset, and examine whether these strategies can be generalized to TabBench.

 As shown in Figure~\ref{fig:tabbench_indepth_acc}, \sys achieves the highest overall accuracy among all methods.
-Specifically, compared with the second best method ReAcTable, \sys improves by {\textbf{5.28}}, indicating the strong generalization capability of our method.
+Specifically, compared with the second best method ReAcTable, \sys improves by {\textbf{5.28}}, indicating the strong generalization capabilities of our method.
 The main reason is that \sys utilizes tool-augmented method for physical plan generation and execution, generalizing well on unseen datasets.